A remarkable bird with a remarkable history, Prince Ruspoli’s Turaco is found only in a small part of southern Ethiopia.

 Day 1: The tour begins this evening in Addis Ababa.
 Night in Addis.

-Day 2: We’ll begin our tour by driving north-west from Addis to the town of Debre Birhan.
+Day 2: We’ll drive north-west from Addis to the town of Debre Birhan.
 As we travel we’ll see our first birds with Yellow-billed Kites and Hooded Vultures patrolling the skies.
 We’ll cross relatively high-altitude habitat and on the roadside fields and pools may have our first endemics in the form of Blue-winged Geese or Wattled Ibis.
 From Debre Birhan we’ll visit the edge of the mighty Rift Valley and a spot where a gash in the side of the escarpment gives us fantastic views down into the valley.
 Here we should see the bizarre Gelada Baboon, precariously feeding on the edge of dramatic cliffs, and this is also the one of the best sites to see the endemic Ankober Serin.
 This rather plain bird was only discovered in 1976 and appears to be restricted to the very edge of the Rift Valley escarpment.
 Night in Debre Birhan.